 5. Working places

-A few years ago, only some kinds of hotels were considered as working places.
-They used to be hotels close to the business centers with conference rooms.
+In a very close past, only some kind of hotels were considered as working places.
+They used to be hotels close to business centers with conference rooms.
 Businessmen were their main clients.
 Things have changed.
 There is still a need for this kind of clients but now, everyone wants to work from anywhere, especially digital nomads and the youngest generations.

 So hotels have to be prepared to receive these new workers, which means having a very good wifi connexion in the entire hotel and also rooms designed to encourage work.
-They have to be a mix between offices and cafeteria.
+There have to be a mix between offices and cafeteria.
 This is important to design several areas where the clients can seat depending on the task they are doing.
 Do they need to be more creative or productive?
 Also, the furniture has to be comfy but not that much.
-Moreover, it is important to carefully choose the decoration elements.
+It is also important to choose carefully the decoration elements.

 The good news for hotels is that it is a great way for them to increase revenue as they can also attract people who are not spending the night but want to have access to their amenities for working a few hours a day.